sahegde/PulseServer/README.md

-In this example I have created a REST web-service which stores some data about the books in the MongoDB database and will retrieve those data in the JSON format.
-I have used Openshift cloud platform to host the web application.
+In this repo, mysql is used to store data on developer profiles.
+An end point /list is provided with a queryparam type which can accept values such as pdf,xml and json.

+Jersey is the jax-rs implementation used to develop the rest end point.

+Jerry is used as the HTTP server